-This article is intended as a condensed road-map for using the NYSARC Pooled SNT to eliminate the Medicaid spend-down.
+This article is intended as a condensed road-map for using a pooled income trust to eliminate the Medicaid spend-down.
 This article contemplates that the individual is applying for Medicaid in order to obtain home care services.
 The sequence of events will be different if that is not the case.

 For help determining the appropriate amount to contribute each month to eliminate your spend-down and obtain the Medicare Savings Program, you can use this Excel worksheet.

-Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to NYSARC.
-For this to work, you must continue sending you spend-down to NYSARC every month.
-However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to the homecare vendor every month, which you will be unable to do because you're sending it to NYSARC.
-You can explain to the homecare vendor that your spend-down will eventually be retroactively reduced to zero, and therefore the vendor will be able to back-bill Medicaid for the spend-down.
+If you choose to submit the trust documents along with your Medicaid application, it may take 90 days for Medicaid to approve the application with the trust.
+In your cover letter you can ask Medicaid to initially approve your application with a spend-down, and to process the trust separately after your application is approved.
+This way you can enroll in a Managed Long Term Care plan right away, or if you've applied based on "Immediate Need," start receiving home care services right away.
+Eventually, you will ask Medicaid to reduce your spend-down to zero retroactively to the month you began contributing to the trust.
+For this to work, you must continue sending your contribution to the trust every month.
+However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to your Managed Long-Term Care plan every month, which you will be unable to do because you're sending it to the trust.
+You can explain to the plan that your spend-down will eventually be retroactively reduced to zero, and therefore the plan will be able to back-bill Medicaid for the spend-down.

-Once you have submitted the SNT and disability documentation to your DSS, they will typically take many months to process this information.
-You should eventually get a notice stating that your Medicaid case has been rebudgeted with no spend-down.
-Make sure that the effective date of this notice is correct - it should be the month that you first began contributing your excess income to NYSARC.
+If you have submitted the SNT and disability documentation to your DSS along with the Medicaid application, it should ,take 90 days maximum to approve the application with the trust.
+In NYC, the Garcia v.
+Banks settlement requires this.
+If you submitted the SNT separately after submitting the Medicaid application, they will typically take many months to process this information.
+You should eventually get a written notice stating that your Medicaid case has been rebudgeted with no spend-down.
+Make sure that the effective date of this notice is correct - it should be the month that you first began contributing your excess income to the trust.
 If it is not correct, you may have to request a Fair Hearing to appeal the notice (click here to request a hearing).